 Discounting the statement at the end of the last point: because the boards all had to adhere to this basic rule when awarding grades, the differences between boards are also non-existent.
 If you look at the detail you will see that some boards did deviate from the 2017 figures, however this is because they have to take prior attainment into account.
 So, the reason that OCR A seem to have awarded more 4+ and 7+ grades would suggest that more high attaining pupils took these exams.
 By contrast OCR B probably awarded slightly fewer 4+ and 7+ grades due to a weaker cohort.
 This might imply that OCR centres chose their specification based on the ability range of their pupils (though this is pure speculation).
 AQA and Edexcel pretty much fit the Ofqual model, suggesting they had a broadly representative sample of pupils.

-3) The papers this year were harder than in previous years
+3) The papers this year continue to be harder than pre 2018 [updated statement]

 - If the grade boundaries go up it suggests pupils found the paper easier